margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I went along, and played a little Truth or Dare
 Some people equate #TruthorDare as rape culture

-the Truth is...
-that I had a crush on this guy the Truth I discovered is that people betray the Truth is... that my ancestors were the Confidante to Thomas Jefferson and discovered the Cumberland Gap, Plateau I dared to kiss someone on the heart the Truth is... that I threatened to kill people over the South the Truth is... that I love democratization

 Truth is...I dared to go along with the Truth or dare and tell this guy I had a crush on him he did not care
 #IWasJustAFan